How Priyanka Chopra Became Meghan Markle's Ride or Die

 The group, including Harry, caught up at the royal couple's country rental in the Cotswolds and though details of their get together are sparse (we're imagining a night of non-stop conversation fueled by Markle's favorite tignanello wine and her infamous roast chicken), the duchess saw enough to offer her whole-hearted approval.
 A source told E!
 News she was "very excited" for the betrothed pair.
 "Everyone is very happy and they are definitely a great match."

-Now with her multi-day vows well under way, Chopra is already potentially eyeing a new milestone, one that would put her on a similar path as her dear friend.
+Now with her multi-day vows and numerous follow-up receptions finally in the rearview, Chopra is already eyeing a new milestone, one that would put her on a similar path as her dear friend.

 She was thrilled when she heard the World Vision global ambassador was expecting her first child with Harry this spring, telling People, "I would, as a friend, just say that I'm really excited for her.
 I think this is a new phase in every woman's life and I hope hers is as amazing as she wants it to be."